khuynh92/29-component-composition/README.md

 ## How To Use the App
 To use the app, Click on Dashboard.
 Fill in the form with a Title, and Notes.
 Upon submit, you will be displayed a list of created notes.
 To Remove notes, simply click on the red x next to the title.

+To Enter Note edit mode, `double click` a note.
+A new form will appear where you can change the contents of the note.
+Hit `update` to change the contents, or revert back to the old content with `cancel`